Research more secure htpdate time pool design

 Please research if it was more secure if you had pal_pool_1, pal_pool_2, pal_pool_3 rather than neutral and foe pools.

-#1 Updated by intrigeri almost 5 years ago
+#1 Updated by intrigeri about 5 years ago

 - Subject changed from research more secure htpdate time pool design to Research more secure htpdate time pool design